 In the first of the SPBM series, we talked about Tag based Storage Policy Based Management (SPBM).
-Next, in the series, we will review how you can manage Virtual Volumes (VVols) using SPBM.
-If you are unfamiliar with VVols, take a look at Storagehub for an overview and more details on what and how VVols revolutionizes standard external storage.
+Next, in the series, we will review how you can manage Virtual Volumes (vVols) using SPBM.
+If you are unfamiliar with vVols, take a look at core.vmware.com for an overview and more details on what and how vVols revolutionizes standard external storage.

 Virtual Volumes and SPBM Capabilities

 Below is an example of an array that lets you chose the criticality for the policy.
-By choosing Mission critical, in this example, you ensure the VM is given resources above all others VMs.
-Within that same VVol datastore you can have a non-critical policy, say for dev VMs.
-Because the array is aware of all the policies applied to the different VMs on that VVol datastore, it manages the allocation of resources based on those policies and ensures QoS accordingly.
+By choosing Mission critical, in this example, you ensure the VM is given resources above all other VMs.
+Within that same vVols datastore, you can have a non-critical policy, say for dev VMs.
+Because the array is aware of all the policies applied to the different VMs on that vVols datastore, it manages the allocation of resources based on those policies and ensures QoS accordingly.

 More examples of some of the capabilities arrays may offer when creating SPBM policies.

 Here is a video showing the creation of SPBM policies with vVols and some of the capabilities available.

 One of the more advanced capabilities, with vendors using the latest VASA, is replication.
 This functionality allows you to create storage policies to protect a VM by replicating the VM to another array without interacting with the arrays themselves!
 No need to setup array volume level replication and replicate more data then is required.
 This can greatly reduce storage usage and WAN utilization, in turn, reducing complexity and cost of VM data protection.
 This gives you the granularity of using a policy for single VM or multiple VMs.
 Additionally, if needed, you can apply the policy to a single VMDK!
 Imagine needing to protect critical VMs, and by simply applying an SPBM policy, those VMs are now replicated to a secondary array based on parameters you have chosen!